-A. DDC controllers and software shall be by Automated Logics Corporation and be compatible with ALC's WebCTRL building automation system; no exceptions.

-- B. BMS contractor shall provide means to identify for each floor area or each Tenant Suite on multi-Tenant floors, by air terminal unit ID, the worst case zone in need of mechanical heating and the worst case zone in need of mechanical cooling; for the purpose of identifying rogue zones.
-This information is to be displayed on a BMS graphic page. - C. BMS Graphic pages are to be based on Tenant Improvement CAD drawings. - D. BMS contractor shall exclude from HVAC program logic all program logic strings that are not actively utilized by the equipment that they reference.
-As an example; a coolingonly VAV air terminal unit will not have any reference to mechanical heating control logic. - E. Provide a detailed written Sequence of Operation for each piece of equipment/system controlled, or monitored, by the Base Building BMS. - 1.
+- A. DDC controllers and software shall be by Automated Logics Corporation and be compatible with ALC's WebCTRL building automation system; no exceptions. - B. BMS Graphic pages are to be based on Tenant Improvement CAD drawings. - C. BMS contractor shall exclude from HVAC program logic all program logic strings that are not actively utilized by the equipment that they reference.
+As an example, a cooling only VAV air terminal unit will not have any reference to mechanical heating control logic. - D. BMS contractor shall provide means to identify for each floor area or each Tenant Suite on multi-Tenant floors, by air terminal unit ID, the worst case zone in need of mechanical heating and the worst case zone in need of mechanical cooling; for the purpose of identifying rogue zones.
+This information is to be displayed on a BMS graphic page. - E. Provide a detailed written Sequence of Operation for each piece of equipment/system controlled, or monitored, by the Base Building BMS. - 1.
 Sequences of Operation shall not be a copy of the Tenant Improvement Construction Documents.
 Sequences of Operation shall be the contractor's interpretation of the sequences noted in the Tenant Improvement Construction Documents and these Tenant Construction Standards. - 2.
-The Sequences of Operation are to be linked to respective BMS graphic pages; such that an Operator may open and review the approved Sequences of Operation from the respective BMS graphics page. - 3.
-Capability shall be created for zone set points to be globally altered based on (3) levels of Demand Response criteria. - a.
-Zones shall have ability to be individually taken out of global set point change scheme by Operator at the BMS front-end station. - b.
-This Demand Response set-point change shall not impact zones that are considered critical. - 4.
-Tenant supplemental equipment and systems are to have stand-alone controls and not be integrated into the Base Building BMS.
+The approved Sequences of Operation are to be linked to respective BMS graphic pages; such that an Operator may open and review the approved Sequences of Operation from the respective BMS graphics page. - F. BMS contractor shall provide means for zone set points to be globally altered based on (3) levels of Demand Response criteria. - 1.
+Zones shall have ability to be individually taken out of global set point change scheme by Operator at the BMS front-end station. - 2.
+This Demand Response set-point change shall not impact zones that are considered critical. - G. BMS contractor shall provide means for manual Occupancy override at the zone sensors. - 1.
+This functionality shall be disabled by typical means following functional testing by the CxA. - 2.
+Initiation of Tenant Occupancy override, either by manual means or scheduled, shall be tracked, and reported for the purpose of Tenant bill-back. - H. Tenant supplemental equipment and systems are to have stand-alone controls and shall not be integrated into the Base Building BMS.